cloudspeak/github-actions-test/README.md

 │   └── README.md
 ├── Makefile
-├── github_actions_test                     The main package folder with a subfolder for each resource type │   ├── dfsdfsdf                            The folder for a particular resource type │   │   ├── dfsdfsdf_provider.py            The Pulumi resource object │   │   └── dfsdfsdf.py                     The Dynamic Provider for the resource │   └── provider.py                         The backend provider configuration object
+├── github_actions_test                     The main package folder with a subfolder for each resource type │   ├── my_resource                         The folder for a particular resource type │   │   ├── my_resource_provider.py         The Pulumi resource object │   │   └── my_resource.py                  The Dynamic Provider for the resource
+│   └── provider.py                         The backend provider configuration object
 ├── README.md
 ├── requirements_dev.txt